 How It Works & Who It’s For

 - Gifts: While receiving funds in the form of a gift can be great as it requires no repayment, the IRS may still view it as taxable income.
-Since tax circumstances can vary greatly, we recommend consulting a tax professional if you’re concerned about being left with an unexpected tax liability as the result of a gift.
+Since tax circumstances can vary greatly, I recommend consulting a tax professional if you’re concerned about being left with an unexpected tax liability as the result of a gift.
 If you’re in need of tax advice, check out our guide on how to find an accountant.

-Where & How To Get Funding
+Where & How to Get Funding

 Funding from friends and family can be obtained from your network of personal and professional connections.